Bug report #4343

 I'm not really sure this is a QGIS issue...

-#3 Updated by vvj - almost 13 years ago
+#3 Updated by vvj - about 13 years ago

 ArcGIS does not allow to choose encoding.
 For UTF-8 support in shapefiles, several requirements must be met: